What are the symptoms of ADHD?

 What can the Brain Resource Center do for ADHD?

 State of the art assessment and effective treatments for ADHD are available at the Brain Resource Center.
 We offer a comprehensive approach for children and adults that includes a combination of neurofeedback, biofeedback, cognitive coaching, and family therapy (when needed).
 We also offer a thorough diagnostic package, consisting of a complete qEEG brain mapping, a cognitive skills assessment, and a neuropsychological evaluation, so that you can know once and for all whether you or your child have ADHD.
-Call us today at (212) 877-2130 for a hassle-free consultation.
+Call us today at (212) 877-2130 for a consultation.
 You deserve to know your options.

 Peer-Reviewed Published Papers